THE INCLINE BENCH PRESS VS FLAT BENCH PRESS

 You can do this by keeping your shoulder blades retracted at all times.

-Can Incline Bench Presses Increase Your Flat Bench?
+Can Incline Bench Presses Help Your Flat Bench?

 If you are naturally weaker in the shoulder muscles as compared to your triceps, then incline bench can help increase your flat bench.